 Soak fibrous casings in water for 30 minutes prior to using.
-If you are using 2 1/2 inch (6.4 cm) diameter casings that are about 12 inches (30 cm) long, four of them will be required.
+If you are using 2 1/2 inch (6.4 cm) diameter casings that are about 12 inches (30 cm) long, you’ll need four of them.

 Using a 3/16-inch (4.8-mm) plate, grind 3 pounds (1360 g) of well-chilled beef, venison, elk, or moose.
 Game meat should be trimmed of all fat before grinding.
 Next, grind 1 pound (450 g) of lean pork with 1 pound (450 g) of pork fat.
 Pass all the meat through the grinder twice if you want it to be finer.
 Chill the meat thoroughly.

 Seasonings and Other Ingredients for 5 lbs.
 (2.25 kg)

 - 7 1/2 tsp.
 (45 ml) Bradley Sugar Cure (Do not use more than this amount.)

 - 2 tsp.
 (10 ml) black pepper, finely ground

 - 1 tsp.
 (5 ml) salt (optional — see below)

 - 1 tsp.
 (5 ml) mustard seed, ground